VINNOL® CE 35

 1) SILFOAM® is a trademark of Wacker Chemie AG

 2) ROHAGIT® is a trademark of Synthomer PLC

 3) ACRYSOLTM is a trademark of Dow Chemical Company

 4) RHEOVIS® is a trademark of BASF SE

 When the dispersion is stored in tanks, proper storage conditions must be maintained.
-VINNOL® CE 35 has a shelf life of 6 months starting from the date of receipt if stored in the original, unopened containers at temperatures between 5 and 30 °C. Iron or galvanized-iron equipment and containers are not recommended because the dispersion is slightly acidic.
-Corrosion may result in discoloration of the dispersion or its blends when further processed.
-Therefore the use of containers and equipment made of ceramics, rubberized or enameled materials, appropriately finished stainless steel, or plastic (e.g. rigid PVC, polyethylene or polyester resin) is recommended.
-As polymer dispersions may tend to superficial film formation, skins or lumps may form during storage or transportation.
-Filtration is therefore recommended prior to utilization of the product.
+The product has a shelf life of 6 months starting from the date of receipt if stored in the original, unopened containers at temperatures between 5 and 30 °C. Any longer periods for the maximum storage period that may be described in the Certificate of Analysis which accompanies each shipment of the product, take preference over this suggestion in which case the time period stated in the Certificate of Analysis shall be solely authoritative.
+Iron or galvanized iron containers and equipment are not recommended.
+Corrosion could result in discoloration of the dispersion or blends made from it in further processing.
+We therefore recommend the use of containers and equipment made of ceramic, rubberized or enameled materials, appropriately finished stainless steel, or plastic (rigid PVC, polyethylene or polyester resin).
+As polymer dispersions may tend to superficial film formation, skins or lumps may be formed during storage or transportation.
+A filtration process is thus recommended prior to utilization of the product.

 Preservation for Transport, Storage and further Processing